wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 }
 ```

 Notice how our call to ``ViewStateRendering/observe(_:debounced:file:line:)-7ihyy`` includes a `debounced` property.
 This allows us to prevent thrashing the `saveUsername()` call if the user is typing quickly.
-It will only call the action a maximum of once per second (or whatever time delay is desired).
+It will only call the action a maximum of once per second (or whatever time delay is given).

 ## View Construction

 What's the best way to construct a VSM component?
 Through the SwiftUI view's initializer.
 As passively enforced by the SwiftUI API, every feature's true API access point is the initializer of the feature's view.
-This is where required dependencies and data are passed to initiate the feature's behavior.
+Required dependencies and data are passed to the initializer to initiate the feature's behavior.

 A VSM view's initializer can take either of two approaches (or both, if desired):